troperville

 • The Trope Namer was Iraq in 2003.
 Other instances abound.

 • Look at the history of Latin America, and see which change of government doesn't have CIA involvement behind it.
-You will be hard-pressed to make it a long list.
+Wikipedia has a list of (known) American involvement in regime change in the region.
+Not that American meddling is limited to Latin America, or the Cold War period.

-• The British didn't like it that the Iranian prime minister Mossadeq nationalized their big oil, so they toppled the democratically elected government and installed the Shah.
-Ayatollah Khomeini didn't like it that foreign infidels are dictating the country, so he toppled the British-backed government and installed the Islamist revolutionaries.
-America didn't like the Islamist government, so... eh, nevermind.
+• The CIA also didn't like it that the Iranian prime minister Mossadeq nationalized all foreign oil companies, so they toppled the democratically-elected government and installed the autocratic Shah.
+Many of the Iranians didn't like that the Shah was modernizing the country, so they toppled him and installed the Ayatollah Khomeini leading an Islamist regime.
+The US doesn't like the current Islamist government, so...

 • Older Than Feudalism: The ancient Romans demanded this as a part of the peace after the Second Punic War.